Get your free stress and anxiety eBook (57 page PDF)

 Understanding The Fallacy of Fairness Cognitive Distortion

-The fallacy of fairness is a cognitive distortion in which individuals irrationally believe that life should be inherently fair and just.
+The fallacy of fairness is a cognitive distortion in which individuals believe that life should be inherently just.

 For example, they expect that their efforts should be met with proportionate rewards, and any perceived deviation from this expectation is deemed unacceptable.